Osleys Iglesias: Early career

 After the COVID-19 pandemic began to cool down, Iglesias returned to boxing to fight the Uruguayan veteran Rafael Sosa Pintos on 11 December 2021, at Szeligi, Poland, the match ended in a 1st-round TKO for Iglesias.

 Iglesias vs. Rácz

-On 19 February 2022, at Wrocław, Poland, Iglesias fought knockout artist Slovakian boxer, Robert Rácz for the vacant IBO Youth super middleweight championship, in the 1st Round, Iglesias floored Rácz down, ending the match early.
+On 19 February 2022, at Wrocław, Poland, Iglesias fought Slovakian knockout artist Robert Rácz for the vacant IBO Youth super middleweight championship, in the 1st Round, Iglesias floored Rácz down, ending the match early.

 Iglesias vs. Chilemba

-After winning the IBO Youth championship, Iglesias fought Malawian veteran boxer Isaac Chilemba for the WBA Inter-continental and IBO International super middleweight titles.
+After winning the IBO Youth championship, Iglesias fought Malawian veteran Isaac Chilemba for the vacant WBA Inter-continental and IBO International super middleweight titles.
 The bout went to the distance and Iglesias earned his first ever decision bout as he prevails via unanimous decision.

 Iglesias vs. Maderna

 After defeating Chilemba, Iglesias was set to fight Azizbek Abdugofurov, however, Abdugofurov pulled out, Iglesias went to fight Ezequiel Maderna instead, this isn't the first time Iglesias had a cancelled bout, as he had previously been scheduled to fight Luke Blackledge in Hamburg, Germany on 25 January 2020.
 In the match against Maderna, Iglesias won via 1st-round KO.